testing-library/testing-library-docs/docs/angular-testing-library/intro.md

 You can also import these event via `@angular-extensions/testing-library`, but the Angular's change detection will not be triggered automatically.

-The same counts for all the queries provided by `dom-testing-library`, these are also re-exported and can be imported via `@angular-extensions/testing-library`.
+The same counts for all the queries provided by `DOM Testing Library`, these are also re-exported and can be imported via `@angular-extensions/testing-library`.

 ```typescript